avsteele/TomlDotNet/README.md

 # TomlDotNet

 Simple serialization of CLR records to TOML and the reverse.
-Uses TOMLET (https://github.com/SamboyCoding/Tomlet) for parse the TOML.
+Uses TOMLET (https://github.com/SamboyCoding/Tomlet) to parse TOML.

 WARNING: this works, but is a work-in-progress.
 The API may change at any time.